 Here at Pa11y, we think making the web more accessible improves it for everyone.
 So we publish a range of free and open source tools to help designers and developers make their web pages more accessible:

 A command-line interface which loads web pages and highlights any accessibility issues it finds.
-Useful in CI, or for when you want to run a one-off test against a web page.
+Useful for when you want to run a one-off test against a web page.